 No, technical support for this product is included in the license price.
 Our team can be reached via phone or email.
 When necessary, online sessions are performed to help resolve issues.
 You can find out more about our technical support program on this page.

-Additionally, we have made all technical documentation for CodeTwo Exchange Migration available online for users.
-Use the below links to get to the User’s Manual and Knowledge Base:
+Additionally, we have made technical documentation for CodeTwo Exchange Migration available online for all users:

 Yes.
 You can do this by selecting the Additional licenses option in the first step of the online order form.

 If you need to purchase additional licenses for your current 2.x or 1.x version of the program, we recommend purchasing a 3.x license key for as many additional mailboxes as you need.
 Upgrade your program to version 3.x (the upgrade is free of charge for version 2.x and version 1.x users) and migrate the remaining mailboxes.